 2. LEARNING OBJECTIVES:

-- A. The following learning objectives are aligned to the New Jersey Student Learning Standards - 1.
+- A. The following learning objectives are aligned with the New Jersey Student Learning Standards.
+There are two career education and consumer, family, and life skills standards, each of which has a number of lettered strands. - 1.
 Objectives: